k7f/ascesis/README.md

 ### Fork

-A fork structure may be defined with a single fat rule,
+A fork structure may be defined with a single fat arrow rule,

 ```rust
 ces Main { a => b c }